 There are plenty of other attractions to choose from, such as additional museums, historic homes, and free tours.
 These are just the most frequently-visited.

-How You Save with a Go Card
+How You Save with a Go Chicago All-Inclusive Pass

-The Go Chicago Card is pretty simple.
+The Go Chicago Pass is pretty simple.
 They advertise a savings of up to 55% when you visit attractions with their pass.
 It’s hard to actually get to that amount without a bit of effort, but it is possible to maximize the value of the pass with a few guiding principles.

 First, be sure to start exploring early on the first day of using the card.
 The card is valid for consecutive calendar days, not 24-hour periods, so you’ll want to make the most of each day.